Triangle

 "Combine critical understanding of the cultural industries with the development of key business skills.
 It's ideal if you want to develop entrepreneurial opportunities and businesses in the international cultural and creative industries."

-Assistant Professor Jack Newsinger, course convener
+Associate Professor Jack Newsinger course convener

 Why choose this course?